17 Things You Should Know Before Renting a Car in Portugal

 Are you traveling with friends or family?
 Will the routes be very long, and will you have to share the driving task?

-Just keep in mind that rental car companies charge an extra fee if someone else is driving the rental car and you need to add the additional driver while signing the contract.
+Please note that rental car companies charge an additional fee if someone other than the primary driver is listed on the rental agreement and you need to add an additional driver while signing the contract.

 If you don’t do that and you have an accident while the driver is not included in the contract, the insurance won’t cover it.